TabbyML/tabby/README.md

 * [VIM Extension](./clients/vim)

 ## Using the tabby.toml File
-To configure your projects and repositories, update the `tabby.toml` in data folder, create a repositories, and clone your repositories there, then follow the template below:
+To configure your projects and repositories, update the `tabby.toml` in data folder and clone your repositories there, then follow the template below:

 ```toml
 [projects]